binkley/kotlin-list-map-tree/README.md

 - `depth` is how far (how many node traversals) this node lies from the root node.
 The root node is 0 depth from itself
-- `name` is the node name: all nodes are named, and must be unique among children of a parent node
+- `name` is the node name: all nodes are named, and must be unique among children of a parent node, but may be non-unique for nodes with different parent nodes

 ### Add child nodes to any node